Postgraduate Certificate in Education: Primary

 - Open University Module prefixed with the letter 'S' - Pass

-- Irish Leaving Certificate (Ordinary or Higher) Science / Biology / Chemistry / Physics - Grade C or above
+- Irish Leaving Certificate (Ordinary) Science / Biology / Chemistry / Physics - Grade C or above

 - OCR National, Level 2 Science - Pass